rtCamp/wp-menu-custom-fields/readme.txt

 = 1.1 =
 FIXED
- * Fix UI bugs on default themes
+ * Fix UI bugs with default themes
  * Fix fatal error related to unknown format specifier with PHP v8.x.x
  * Fix image not showing when added with a link